nodejs/TSC/Moderation-Policy.md

 * Only a TSC member may Ban an individual from the Node.js Github Organization.
 * Any individual Banned from the Node.js Github Organization will be recommended for exclusion from any Node.js Foundation sponsored event or activity.

+#### Requesting Moderation

+Anyone may request Moderation of a Post.

+Moderation requests are only necessary when the Post in question was either:

+* Authored by a Collaborator, or
+* The request is originating from a non-Collaborator.

+Requesting Moderation of a Post can be accomplished in one of five ways:

+* Private communication between the individuals involved,
+* Via the `report@io.js` email address,
+* Via private email to individual TSC members,
+* Via a new Post in the same thread as the Post being requested for Moderation, or
+* Via a new Post in the private nodejs/moderation repository.

+Use of the `report@io.js` email address, or private email to individual TSC members, is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
+All emails sent to the `report@io.js` address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]

+Requests should contain as much information and context as possible, including the URL and a screenshot of the Post in question.
+Screenshots may be modified to obscure obscene or offensive content.

+External public venues or social media services such as Twitter should never be used to request Moderation or to discuss the details of a Moderation request.

+Multiple moderation requests for the same Post are unnecessary.

 #### Collaborator Posts

-* Collaborator's must not Moderate any Post authored by another Collaborator without first giving the author an opportunity of at least 24 hours (from the time of the initial request) to modify or remove the Post on their own.
+* Collaborator's must not Moderate any Post authored by another Collaborator without first giving the author at least 24 hours (from the time of the initial request) to modify or remove the Post on their own.
 * In extreme circumstances the TSC can be consulted to waive the 24 hour grace period.
 * If the author of the Post disagrees that Moderation is required, the matter can be escalated to the TSC by creating a new issue (or using an existing one) within the nodejs/moderation repository with the label `tsc-agenda`.
 In such cases, the TSC will serve as the final arbiter.
 * For Moderation issues involving a TSC member, the member in question is expected to recuse themselves from any decisions required to resolve the issue.